During the programme

 We are moving to competence-based assessment, where the growth of the student in specific learning outcomes is central.
 For this purpose, we focus on larger assessment units (e.g. 10 ECTS) and assignments that have space for the individual student’s own ideas and output.
 Our assessment is student-driven, challenge-based and focuses on concrete projects.

-In the third year you can start the work placement or your Profiling Space in the semester of your choice.
-We strongly encourage students to spend a part of this year in a non-native environment, to develop your global mindset and intercultural skills.
+In the third year you can start the work placement (My Internship) or your Profiling Space in the semester of your choice.
+We now strongly encourage students to spend a part of this year in a non-native environment, to develop your global mindset and intercultural skills.

 Why study Creative Business at HU?